Pixboost/transformimgs/README.md

 ## API

 You can go through [API docs](https://pixboost.com/docs/api/index.html) and try it out there as well.
-Use API key `MTg4MjMxMzM3MA__` to transform any images from pixabay.com.
+Use API key `MTg4MjMxMzM3MA__` which allows to transform any images from pixabay.com.

 [Go-swagger](https://goswagger.io) is used to generate swagger.json file from sources.
 To generate: